uikit/uikit-site/docs/pages/sass.md

 <p class="uk-text-lead">Learn how to modify the UIkit styling and create your own theme with Sass.</p>

-When you have [installed UIkit](installation.md) with you will find the Sass sources within the _/src/scss_ folder.
-This allows you to include customizations in the build process, rather than manually overwriting a lot of CSS rules by hand.
+When you have [installed UIkit](installation.md) with sources you will find the UIkit Sass version within the _/src/scss_ folder.
+The Sass version allows you to include customizations in the build process, rather than manually overwriting a lot of CSS rules by hand.

 **Note** Sass allows two different syntax version: Sass and SCSS.
 UIkit makes use of the SCSS syntax.